opendocsg/slw-judgments-backfill/2017_SGHC_131/report.md

 **_Whether [X] has a beneficial interest by virtue of a gift, common intention constructive trust or presumption of advancement_**

 26     The main issue in these originating summonses is whether [X] has a beneficial interest by virtue of a gift, common intention constructive trust or presumption of advancement.
-The relevant approach and principles were set out by V K Rajah JA (delivering the judgment of the Court of Appeal) in _Chan Yuen Lan v See Fong Mun_ [2014] 3 SLR 1048 (“ _Chan Yuen Lan_ ”), as follows:
+The relevant approach and principles were set out by V K Rajah JA (delivering the judgment of the Court of Appeal) in _Chan Yuen Lan v See Fong Mun_ <span class="citation">[2014] 3 SLR 1048</span> (“ _Chan Yuen Lan_ ”), as follows:

  160 In view of our discussion above, a property dispute involving parties who have contributed unequal amounts towards the purchase price of a property and who have not executed a declaration of trust as to how the beneficial interest in the property is to be apportioned can be broadly analysed using the following steps in relation to the available evidence: